 The law does not tell parents how to care for their children.
 Instead, it says that each parent has parental responsibility to care for their children and make decisions about them.
 Neither parent is more important in law than the other.
 The guiding principle in any parenting arrangement is the best interests of the child.

-SS Lawyers can advise on sorting things out by way of an informal agreement, or making what is called a ‘parenting plan’, or applying to a court for an enforceable arrangement.
+Shore Lawyers Five Dock can advise on sorting things out by way of an informal agreement, or making what is called a ‘parenting plan’, or applying to a court for an enforceable arrangement.

 Parenting orders generally address specific behaviours – e.g. the times when a parent will pick up a child from school, or whether a parent may take a child overseas for a holiday.
 A parenting order could also prohibit a parent from a specific behaviour, such as denigrating or criticising the other parent when talking to the child, or, in situations where there is a history of violence, from going to the other parent’s home without an invitation.